Ten deadly mistakes of entrepreneurship that could kill an entrepreneurs small business

 Having a tight rein on your finances is key.
 This means making sure you receive money from your customers in good time, and preferably up-front.
 It also means keeping a tight control over your costs too.

-A deadly mistake that entrepreneurs make, myself included, is that in the good times when profits are high you ignore the little costs.
+One of the ten deadly mistakes that entrepreneurs make, myself included, is that in the good times when profits are high you ignore the little costs.
 It is only when you suffer a down-turn that you find yourself counting every penny once again.
 No matter what level of profits your business is making, don’t make the mistake of becoming complacent over your costs.

 Have good financial plans and always preparing annual cash flow forecasts.
 I recommend doing zero-based budgeting, where you begin with a clean slate.
 Start from scratch with what you plan to spend on each area within your business.
 Review these costs on a monthly basis to make sure your business is keeping within budget.